3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/Extra_Advanced_C.md

 1. **File Inclusion**
 Tells the compiler to include a file using the `#include` directive.

-    - **standard / header file**: files provided by the (standard) library.
+    - **standard/header file**: files provided by the (standard) library.
 Contains pre-defined functions like `printf()`.
 These files are included with `<>`.
     Example: `#include <stdio.h>`
     - **user-defined file**: header files defined/written by the user.
-It's a good practice to divide up functions into separate files and include only when needed.
+It's a good practice to divide up functions into separate files and include them only when needed.
 These files are included with `""`.
     Example: `#include "mylibrary.h"`

 2. **Macro**